KenanBek/dbui/README.md

 ##### Known Issues

-- A critical amount of tests.
+- ❗️Critically low amount of tests.
-- If you query a single connection a lot, it will result in an `Error 1040: To many connections` error.
+- ❗️If you query a single connection a lot, it will result in an `Error 1040: To many connections` error.
 [Working on a fix](https://github.com/KenanBek/dbui/tree/fix-deadlock).

 ## Table of Contents